-Boy Scouts can earn more than 130 merit badges.
+Scouts can earn more than 130 merit badges.
 There is more to merit badges than simply providing opportunities to learn skills, an introduction to lifetime hobbies, or the inspiration to pursue a career—though these invaluable results occur regularly.
 The uncomplicated process—beginning with a discussion with the unit leader or a designated assistant, continuing through meetings with a counselor, and culminating in advancement and recognition—provides several learning experiences.
 It gives a Scout the confidence achieved through overcoming obstacles.
 Social skills improve.
 Self-reliance develops.
 Examples are set and followed.
 And fields of study and interest are explored beyond the limits of the school classroom.
 Scouts can request a list of merit badge counselors from their Scoutmaster.

-Boy Scout Boards of Review
+Boards of Review

-After a Boy Scout has completed the requirements for any rank, he appears before a board of review.
-Its purpose is to determine the quality of his experience and decide whether he has fulfilled the requirements for the rank.
+After a Scout in a troop has completed the requirements for any rank, they appear before a board of review.
+Its purpose is to determine the quality of their experience and decide whether they have fulfilled the requirements for the rank.

 Eagle Scout Service Project